Annual General Meeting 2026

-Our AGM was held in the Garden Room of St Johns Church, Upper Selsdon Road, Wednesday 22nd May 2024.
+Our AGM will be held in the Garden Room of St Johns Church, Upper Selsdon Road, Wednesday 29th April 2026, commencing 7.30pm

 Ash Dieback (Chalara)